phpsa/laravel-api-controller/README.md

 Given the above `$allowedScopes` array, your API consumers will now be able to request `?fullname=John`.
 The query parameter value will be passed to your scope function in your Eloquent Model.

+## Filtering on related models

+You can easily filter using any related model that is configured for `include`.
+Simply specify `?filter[model.field]=123` in your query string.
+The same filter options above apply to related fields.

 # Fields, Relationships, Sorting & Pagination